-Although urinary incontinence is a health problem we could all live without, you’ll be surprised by how much less of a bother it is once you’ve found the best washable incontinence pads, incontinence panties, and washable bed pads.
-Pregnancy and childbirth, menopause, changes with age, and so many other factors can contribute to urinary incontinence.
-It isn’t something to be ashamed of — it’s actually very common.
-Urinary incontinence affects 20 million people in the United States and 51 percent of women over the age of 20.
-However, this problem can be uncomfortable if you haven’t taken the right precautions.
-To make sure you never have to face embarrassing moments because of urinary incontinence again, we have seven of the best solutions that will keep you well-prepared.
+Although urinary incontinence is a health problem we could all live without, it becomes much less of a bother once you’ve found the best washable incontinence pads, incontinence panties, and reusable bed pads for the condition.
+Urinary incontinence affects 20 million people in the United States and 51 percent of women over the age of 20, with pregnancy and childbirth, menopause, changes with age, and many other factors contributing to this issue.
+While certainly not uncommon, it can be uncomfortable if you haven’t taken proper precautions.
+We've rounded up seven of the best solutions to keep you well-prepared so you'll never have to face another embarrassing moments due to your urinary incontinence again.

-What are the benefits of washable incontinence pads?
+What are the benefits of washable incontinence products?

-There are many benefits to washable incontinence pads.
+There are many benefits to using reusable incontinence pads.
 For starters, they're discreet.
-You can go about your day-to-day life without worrying you'll be unprepared for any leaks.
-Secondly, since they are fully washable and reusable, you’ll never run out of them.
-This can save you time and money in the long run.
-What’s more, you are helping the environment by not adding to the massive problem of disposable sanitary products that is impacting the planet.
-Close to 20 billion sanitary products are dumped into North American landfills every year and, when wrapped in plastic bags, feminine hygiene waste can take centuries to biodegrade.
-Reusable washable sanitary products are a sustainable and practical solution.
+You can go about your day-to-day activities without worrying that you'll be caught out and about with a leak.
+Secondly, since they are fully washable and reusable, you’ll never run out.
+Not only will this save you time and money, you'll also be helping the environment by not adding to the massive problem of disposable sanitary products affecting the planet.
+Close to 20 billion sanitary aids are dumped into North American landfills every year, and, when wrapped in plastic bags, feminine hygiene waste can take centuries to biodegrade.
+Reusable washable sanitary products, meanwhile, are a sustainable and practical solution.

 Washable incontinence or menstrual pads are extremely easy to use.
-If you've ever used an ordinary sanitary towel with wings, it's almost the same thing.
-You basically just line the bottom of your underwear with the pad, and clasp together the wing fixtures at the back, securing the pad in place.
+If you've ever seen an ordinary sanitary towel with wings, it's a very similar concept.
+Just line the bottom of your underwear with the pad and clasp together the wing fixtures at the back, securing the pad in place.
 Watch the video below to learn exactly how to do it.

-It’s really very easy to wash reusable incontinence pads or other washable incontinence products.
-All you have to do is gently scrub them with detergent until clean.
+It’s also very easy to clean incontinence pads or other reusable incontinence products by scrubbing them with gentle detergent.
 You can also soak them for a few hours or overnight in cold water with a little vinegar or baking soda.
 Then, add the detergent of your choice and lightly scrub.
-After that, simply rinse the pads in cold water until the water runs clear.
-Once dry, they are ready to wear immediately, or you can fold them up and store them away for future use.
-Another really easy and hassle-free solution is to put them in a special laundry wash bag and pop them in the washing machine, as shown in the video below.
+Rinse the pads in cold water until the water runs clear.
+Once dry, they'll be ready to wear immediately.
+Another hassle-free cleansing solution?
+Put them in a laundry wash bag and pop them in the machine, as shown in the video below.

 What are the best washable incontinence pads and products?